-Reader Harris opened in 2003, its buildings having been fully refurbished and adapted for contemporary boarding life.
-The house, created by amalgamating Thurstan and Ealhstan houses, is named after Dame Diana Reader Harris who was a former headmistress of the school.
+Welcome to Reader Harris.
+Our house, created by amalgamating Thurstan and Ealhstan houses, is named after Dame Diana Reader Harris who was a former headmistress of the school.
 It is home to approximately 80 girls, which is around 20 girls in each year group.
 We are the last house on campus on the ‘town-side’ of school, so are five minutes’ walk from Sherborne and we are immediately opposite the art and music blocks, which is hugely appreciated by all our art and music scholars and performers.

-We also have a wonderful drawing room which we use for weekly house meetings and two newly decorated common rooms for duvet, popcorn and film nights!
-The house is very well appointed for work and study times too.
+We also have a wonderful drawing room which we use for everything from daily house meetings to champagne receptions to pj film nights.
+In addition we have a fun, brightly decorated common room which doubles as a study space during the day to a chill out zone at night!
+The house is very well appointed for work and study times.
 We have a lovely library and each of the girls’ rooms has a work station.
-Our house dining room is a popular working space during prep times and the house office is a great place to access computers, colour printers and support from academic staff.
+Our house dining room is a popular working space during prep times and the house office is a great place to access computers, colour printers and support from academic staff who cover almost all teaching departments!

 Houseparents - Mr Jon and Mrs Suse Hammond

-Jon and Suse Hammond run the largest mixed age house in the school together with their little boy Noah who is four and baby sister Fern, born in Spring 2015.
-Jon teaches English and Sport, while Suse teaches RS, ICT and Sport.
-This is the Hammonds’ fourth year in Reader Harris, having previously run a girls’ boarding house for eight years at Mount House School in Devon.
+Jon and Suse Hammond run the largest mixed age house in the school together with their children Noah and Fern.
+Jon teaches Latin, English and Sport, while Suse teaches RS and Sport.
+This is the Hammonds’ fifth year in Reader Harris, having previously run a girls’ boarding house for eight years at Mount House School in Devon.

 Other staff in Reader Harris